2 charged in NC double murder during armed robbery of drugs and cash, cops say

 Xavier Andrew Stevenson and Myla Annette Payne were killed in the robbery, authorities said.
 The suspects stole 5 ounces of marijuana and $500 from the victims, who were fatally shot with a handgun, warrants state.

-The two suspects were arrested Sunday evening and are detained at the Brunswick County Detention Center with no bond, said BCSO Spokesperson Emily Flax.
+The two suspects were arrested Sunday evening and are detained at the Brunswick County Detention Center without bond, said BCSO Spokesperson Emily Flax.

 Comments